arthurreys/arthurreys.github.io/index.md

 ## Work Experience

-- **Data Scientist at 3778**
+- **3778 - Data Scientist II**
-    - Development of Predictive models focused on improving navigation and outcome in supplementary healthcare
+    - Development of Predictive models focused on improving navigation and outcome in supplementary healthcare.
-    - Deployment and tracking of models and solutions on cloud (CGP)
+    - Deployment and tracking of models and solutions on cloud (CGP).
-    - Data treatment and featurization in SQL
+    - Data treatment and featurization in SQL.
-    - Squad leader role
+    - Squad leader role.

-- **Junior Data Scientist at 3778**
+- **3778 - Junior Data Scientist**
-    - Data analysis and storytelling
+    - Data analysis and storytelling.
-    - Development and tracking of a model for classifying work leave
+    - Development and tracking of a model for classifying work leave.

-- **Machine Learning Intern at 3778**
+- **3778 - Machine Learning Intern**
     - Deep Learning research with portuguese NLP (Natural Language Processing).

 ---